 Do you include high quality images in some or all of your social media updates?
-How about your blog posts?
+How about your blog content?

-In the past, I’ve talked quite a bit about how to create graphics for social media.
+In the past, I’ve talked quite a bit about how to create graphics for social media sites.
 I strongly believe that the use of images in blog posts is beneficial for two reasons:

 - It gives you the opportunity to provide more information, such as through infographics and screenshots.

 - It helps improve audience engagement, thus keeping readers on your blog for a longer period of time.

 With all this in mind, it’s only natural that I continue to receive the same question on a regular basis: where can I find images to use on my web site and social media platforms?